sathomas/presentations/PITCHME.md

 | [Friedman2017] | 0.87 | -0.04 | -0.04 |
 | [Lo2017]       | 0.08 | -0.05 | -0.67 |
 | [Xiao2017]     | 0.93 | +0.27 | +0.29 |

+---

+#### Discussion

+- Is balance theory valid for polymicrobial networks?
+- Is existing network data for polymicrobial networks valid?